haskellcraigz/VESA_NotJustHeat/README.md

 ### Data sources
 - Temperature data file "X" can be downloaded from:
 - HDI raster data from Kummu et al. (2018) available at [Dryad Data](https://datadryad.org/stash/dataset/doi:10.5061/dryad.dk1j0)
+- NUTS shapefiles from
+- Country shapefiles from

 ### Replicating results
-1. Dowload raw data and save into `Data` folder
+1. Download raw data files listed under "Data sources" and add into `Data` folder.
+Note: pre-generated excel (.xlsx) files with the Health Adaptive Capacity (HAC) Index is already saved in this folder, code to replicate the HAC is available in the `HAC` folder.
-2. Install packages
+2. Install packages listed in `000_packages.R`
-3. Generate HAC
+3. Generate HAC (OPTIONAL)
-   - Navigate to `HAC` folder and run scripts to generate HAC index as a .csv
+   - Navigate to `HAC` folder and run script to generate HAC index
-   -
+   - Copy the data files containing the HAC index into the `Data` folder
 4. In Home folder, run `Main.R`
    - Script 00_ does [x]
    - Script 01_ does [y]